 Before going to your eye doctor, make a list of detailed symptoms to help with diagnosis.
 Symptoms can include: burning, stinging, mucus secretion, feeling of something in the eye, swelling of the eyelids or eyes, sensitivity to light, blurred vision, redness, scratchiness/grittiness, itching, tearing, and of course dryness.
-Also, you can take this Dry Eye Quiz by the Society of Women’s Health Research, print it out, and bring it to your eye care professional.

 How do the treatments differ?

 Despite their similarities, dry eye and ocular allergies have different treatments.
 Dry eye treatment includes treating the glands, the underlying inflammation and using tear lubricants.

 Allergy treatments include antihistamine/mast cell stabilizers, artificial lubricants, cool compress and avoidance of allergen.

 If you wear contacts and have dry eye or allergies, it’s very important to find the right lens for you.
 One option you can ask your eye doctor about is CooperVision’s Proclear lenses, which are the only contact lenses on the market to carry the FDA cleared statement, “May provide improved comfort for contact lens wearers who experience mild discomfort or symptoms related to dryness during lens wear.”

 Differentiating between allergies and possible dry eye due to menopause can be confusing, especially if you have both!
 Make sure you talk to your eye doctor to learn more.